james-alex/unique_list/README.md

-When setting values with the [setAll], [setRange], [first], [last], or the `[]=` operator a [DuplicateValueError] will always be thrown, regardless of whether the list is strict or not.
+When setting values with the [setAll], [setRange], [first], [last], or the `[]=` operator a [DuplicateValueError] will always be thrown, regardless of whether the list is strict or not, unless the resulting list does not contain any duplicate values once all values have been set.

 ```dart
 final list = UniqueList<int>.from([0, 1, 2]);